Spine - 2026-05-15 - Journal Article; Randomized Controlled Trial; Comparative Study

 Summary

-This single-center RCT-based cost-effectiveness analysis compared ABM/P-15 versus allograft as bone graft extenders in uninstrumented posterolateral fusion for elderly patients with degenerative spondylolisthesis and stenosis.
-At 10 years, ABM/P-15 patients had a reoperation rate of 18% versus 43% for allograft (P=0.024), 20% lower total healthcare costs, and a non-significant mean QALY gain of 0.42 (95% CI -0.17 to 1.08, P=0.185).
-ABM/P-15 achieved economic dominance over allograft driven primarily by reduced reoperations, outpatient visits, imaging, and hospitalization days.
+This RCT-based cost-effectiveness analysis compared ABM/P-15 versus allograft as bone graft extender in uninstrumented posterolateral fusion for elderly patients with degenerative spondylolisthesis and stenosis.
+QALY gain favored ABM/P-15 by 0.42 points (95% CI -0.17 to 1.08, P=0.185), which was non-significant, but ABM/P-15 patients incurred 20% lower total healthcare costs driven by a significantly lower reoperation rate (18% vs. 43%, P=0.024).
+ABM/P-15 achieved economic dominance over allograft by simultaneously improving outcomes and reducing costs at 10 years.

 Key Limitation